 Students who successfully complete their training at the NYCGS will be fully prepared for practice.
 There are opportunities for clinic referrals throughout the two years of training and upon graduation all the students’ cases are transferred to their private practices.
 An ongoing affiliation with the Institute provides a continuing source of patient referrals.

 Applicants must have the minimum of a Master’s Degree in social work No previous psychotherapy is required.
 However, a minimum of 300 hours of personal psychoanalytic psychotherapy must be completed prior to graduation.
-Students are strongly encouraged to be in treatment throughout their training and to have twice weekly sessions for the second and third year at the Institute.
+Students are strongly encouraged to be in treatment throughout their training and to have twice weekly sessions for the second year at the Institute.